 Astrophytum myriostigma subsp. nudum, Echinocactus myriostigma var. nudus

 Astrophytum myriostigma var. nudum is a spineless, usually solitary cactus.
-It is very similar to Astrophytum myriostigma, it only deviate from the well-known typical form for lacking or mostly lacking white flecks.
+It is very similar to Astrophytum myriostigma, but lacks the white flecks on its stem and its epidermis is smooth.
 The stem is spherical to shortly columnar with age, up to 3.3 feet (1 m) tall and up to 4 inches (10 cm) in diameter.
 The number of ribs vary from 3 to 8 (usually 5).
-Flowers are up to 2 inches (5 cm) long, pale-yellow and bloom in spring or early summer.
+The flowers are pale-yellow, up to 2 inches (5 cm) long and appear in spring or early summer.
 It take up to 6 years to bloom.

 How to Grow and Care